-As of September 15, 2017 the museum will close in Helsingborg and looking for a new home.
-They also hope to take the museum on the road.
-A world tour is being planned.
-Watch for it!
+As of September 15, 2017 the museum closed in Helsingborg and started looking for a new home.
+They also took the museum on the road.
 As they say "Failure might be coming to a city near you!"
+Find out more on their website https://museumoffailure.com/